pawelgrzybek/pawelgrzybek.com/content/posts/2026-08-04-safari-bug-report-subgrid-doesnt-respect-justify-content/index.md

 As a result, the subgrid should look no different from the top-level `div`s.
 This is the case in Chromium and Firefox, but not in Safari.
 Here is the [Bug 321024 on the WebKit Bugzilla website](https://bugs.webkit.org/show_bug.cgi?id=321024), so you can track the progress of resolution of that issue.

 {{< figure src="subgrid.jpg" alt="A comparison view of rendering CSS subgrids with three children.
 Side by side Chrome, Firefox and Safari." caption="Top to bottom, Chrome, Firefox and Safari." >}}

+{{% update %}}Wow!
+It took only 10 days since I published this bug report to the [merged issues resolution](https://github.com/WebKit/WebKit/pull/71768).
+This is the reason why you, web developer, should report bugs to browser engineers.
+They do listen and you have a chance to make the web a better place.{{% /update %}}